Websites to Spend Countless Hours On: Five Hundred And Seven Mechanical Movements

 My favorite movements

 These are some of the movements that I found the most fascinating.
-The collection however lives from its comprehensiveness, so I strongly suggest to browse through a few more!
+The collection however lives from its comprehensiveness, so I strongly suggest browsing through a few more!

 - 63: Jumping or intermittent rotary motion, used for meters and revolution-counters.